SquareSR/alternative-red-routes/Race-Route/README.md

 | -2   |      1-13     | Yolo or swap to a low HP mon |

 Menu right away or two steps after defeating Mt Moon Man:
+- Toss Pokeballs (if you haven't already & have Paras)
 - Use Rare Candy
 - Teach TM12 (Water Gun) over Tackle (slot 2)
 - Use Moon Stone